Dark Fluxes from Accreting Black Holes and Direct Detections: Dark Matter Produced from keV Environment near Black Holes

-In this section, we discuss different kinds of hosts.
-One class is the active galactic nuclei (AGNs) of supermassive black holes which are heavier than $10^5M_{\odot}$.
+In this section, we discuss several environments associated to accreting black holes of different masses and characterized by keV-scale temperatures.
+We first consider Active Galactic Nuclei, characterized by supermassive black holes heavier than $10^5M_{\odot}$.
 The other class is the stellar-mass black holes ($3-10^2M_{\odot}$) with companion stars, which are the so-called X-ray black hole binaries (BHBs).
-There are also possibilities for the primordial black holes (PBHs) such that the mass range can be extended to the region that is much smaller than three solar masses.
+There are also possibilities for primordial black holes (PBHs) such that the mass range can be extended to the region that is much smaller than three solar masses.